oppia/oppia-web-developer-docs/Installing-Oppia-(Linux).md

   You can also view the App Engine admin console at http://localhost:8000.

+  **Note:** There may be a few warnings that appear after running `start.py`.
+Don’t worry about these so long as you see the page above once you go to http://localhost:8181.
+The script should continue to run so long as the development server is on (you’ll see a lot of lines that start with “INFO”) and you’re able to navigate to the page.

 3. *Loading the demo explorations.* The default Oppia installation comes with a set of [demo explorations](https://github.com/oppia/oppia/tree/master/data/explorations).
 On startup, none of these are loaded.
 To load them, log in to your server as an admin, then click your username in the top-right corner and choose 'Admin Page'.
 This will open the admin page, from which you can load the demo explorations.

 4. *Shutting down the development server.* When you're done, you can shut down the development server by typing Ctrl+C into the terminal.